careers-week-2026

 Debbie, Apprentice Civil Engineer

 “Applying what I’ve learned at university and in the office to real projects has been incredibly rewarding.
 Visiting site for the first time and observing concrete trials and construction in progress really brought engineering to life and showed how design, testing and site teams work together.
-Being supported by an experienced team has helped build my confidence, and I’m excited to see how much I continue to develop.”
+Being supported by an experienced team has helped build my confidence, and I’m excited to see how much I continue to develop.
+As a woman in the industry, I hope my experience can encourage others to pursue engineering – showing that with curiosity, dedication, and the right support, you can grow, learn, and make a real impact.”

 Nils, Graduate

 “Completing my five-year apprenticeship in 2025 and achieving a First Class Honours in Quantity Surveying and Commercial Management has been a proud milestone.
 Alongside technical knowledge in cost management and contracts, I’ve developed essential skills through project experience.
-The apprenticeship gave me the confidence to take on greater responsibility and laid the foundations for my career in ground engineering.”
+The apprenticeship gave me the confidence to take on greater responsibility and laid the foundations for my career in ground engineering.
+My advice to anyone considering this career is to get hands-on experience and take every opportunity to develop your skills.”

 Richard Brown, HSE Advisor

-Starting as an operative in our production team, Rich progressed into quality management and later joined the HSQE team, gaining experience across multiple areas of the business.
+Starting as an operative in our production team in 2013, where we manufacture our Smartfoot ground beams, Rich progressed into quality management.
+A keen interest in Health & Safety led him to the HSQE department, where he now oversees our facilities, production, and other satellite locations, gaining experience across multiple areas of the business.

 “My advice to others is to keep a positive attitude and be willing to learn every day.
-My time in production taught me the value of teamwork and helped me put learning into practice.
-Completing SSSTS sparked my interest in health and safety, which led me to progress to SMSTS and begin my career in HSQE, showing that putting yourself forward for opportunities can really shape your future.”
+My time in production taught me the value of teamwork and gave me the chance to put learning into practice.
+Completing my Site Supervision Safety Training Scheme (SSSTS) sparked my interest in Health and Safety, which led me to progress to the Site Management Safety Training Scheme (SMSTS) and begin my career in Health, Safety, Quality, and Environment (HSQE).
+It shows that putting yourself forward for opportunities can really shape your future.”

 Gareth Griffiths, Contracts Manager

-“Starting on site as a second man and progressing into contract management has given me a strong understanding of how projects work.
-Having experienced site challenges first-hand helps me plan jobs more effectively and support teams in the right way.
-My advice to new starters is to use your site experience to set projects up properly, your role is to make the job easier for the people delivering it.”
+“Starting on site as an operative and progressing into contract management has given me a strong understanding of how projects work.
+Experiencing challenges first-hand helps me plan jobs more effectively and support teams in the right way.
+My advice to anyone starting out in the industry is to make the most of every opportunity and learn as much as you can.”

 Daniel Smith, Senior Contracts Engineer

-Dan joined the housing team as a Setting Out Engineer and later moved from site to an office-based role, bringing practical knowledge into contract management.
+Dan joined our housing division as a Setting Out Engineer in 2020 and later moved from site to an office-based role, bringing practical, on-site knowledge into contract management.

-“Starting out on site as a Setting Out Engineer has shaped the way I approach contract management today.
+“Starting on site as a Setting Out Engineer has shaped the way I approach contract management today.
 Experiencing first-hand how programmes shift, drawings change, and small issues can escalate quickly taught me to review contracts and scopes with a practical, real-world mindset, not just what works on paper.
-That experience now guides me to prioritise clarity, early risk management, and realistic planning, ensuring commercial decisions support delivery rather than hinder it.”
+That experience now guides me to prioritise clarity, early risk management, and realistic planning, ensuring commercial decisions support delivery rather than hinder it.
+For anyone looking to join the industry, getting hands-on experience on site is invaluable – it provides a strong foundation of knowledge, builds confidence, and opens the door to a wide range of opportunities.”

 Scott Mills, Operations Director – General Piling

 “I started my career at Van Elle on site as a pump operator, learning the job from the ground up.
 Over time, I worked across multiple roles, from testing and ground investigation through to contract management, gaining a broad understanding of both operations and people.
 That experience has been invaluable in my role today as Operations Director, helping me support our teams and build strong relationships with colleagues and clients.
-Coming in at grassroots level allowed me to build strong relationships and gain hands-on experience that still shapes how I lead today”.
+Coming in at grassroots level allowed me to build strong relationships and gain hands-on experience that still shapes how I lead today.
+My advice to anyone starting out is simple: be honest, work hard, stay safe, and take every opportunity to learn and gain experience.
+And as you progress, remember to lead by example – most importantly, don’t ask someone to do something you wouldn’t do yourself.”

 At Van Elle, we are proud to take part, sharing the stories of our employees to inspire, inform, and encourage discussion about the diverse paths a career with us can take.